For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 In 2016, almost 70,000 Okcupid profiles had their data released onto the Open Science Framework.
 This place is an online community where people share raw data and collaborate over data sets.
 Two Danish researchers, Emil Kirkegaard and Julius Daugbjerg-Bjerrekaer scraped the data with a bot profile on OkCupid and released publicly identifiable information such as age, gender, and sexual orientation to the survey questions the website asks when people sign up for a profile.

 More importantly, the two researchers didn’t feel their actions were explicitly or ethically wrong, because “Data is already public.”
 This huge data release raised eyebrows and forced questions about the ethics of releasing “already public” data.
-What does big data ethics have to say about already public data?
-What’s off-limits?
-The main concern raised by big data ethics was that even though the information may be public, that doesn’t mean someone consents to personally identifiable data being published on an online forum.

-4. The Wikipedia likelihood of success
+4. The Wikipedia Likelihood of Success

 Former Google data scientist, Seth Stephens-Davidowitz, wanted to take a look into what factors lead to successful people becoming successful.
 Stephens-Davidowitz was interested in finding components in people’s lives that made them successful (or just prominent enough to have Wikipedia pages).
 To delve into this issue, he downloaded over 150,000 Wikipedia pages to comprise his initial set of data.